 GVI has formed several partnerships that are integral in achieving our aims and objectives.
-Our main partners currently are the Taplamu Royal Navy Base and several local schools such as the Ban Nam Khem Public school and the Community Development Centre.
-We have other schools in the area where we have previously conducted workshops and construction activities, eg FED and Ban Yan Yao School in Takuapa, the Camillian Social Centre, and Koh Prathong School.
+Our main partners currently are the Royal Thai Navy, based in Taplamu, several local schools such as the Ban Nam Khem Public school and the Community Development Centre, and the Department of Marine and Coastal Restoration (DMCR).
+We have other schools in the area where we have previously conducted workshops and construction activities, including FED and Ban Yan Yao School in Takuapa and Koh Phra Thong School.

 Students will be conducting bird surveys in the village to help collect scientific data and add it to citizen science databases.
 Students will also be partaking in debris removal and survey projects in coastal areas and local towns, and/or mangrove-planting initiatives with the aim of restoring disturbed coastal habitats.
 To boost local sea turtle conservation efforts, students will assist with the turtle head start program.
-Students may clean sea turtle tanks or may apply anti-fungal iodine solution as instructed by Centre staff.
+Students will clean sea turtle tanks and apply anti-fungal iodine solution as instructed by GVI staff.
 Students will have the chance to get up close and personal with these incredible creatures and contribute to the long-term goal of increasing wild green turtle populations in Southern Thailand.
-Students will also have the chance to construct behaviour enrichment devices and to observe their effect on the turtles in the tanks.
+Students will also have the chance to construct behavior enrichment devices and to observe their effect on the turtles in the tanks.

-GVI also encourages community involvement and currently provides environmental education and awareness classes to local school children in the town of Ban Nam Khem.
+GVI also encourages community involvement and currently provides environmental education and awareness classes to local schoolchildren in the town of Ban Nam Khem.
 Duke students will help increase local environmental knowledge and understanding.
 English lessons will also be offered to local partners to help improve their communications with tourists.
 Participants will also teach English to the hotel staff where they stay.
 The TEFL training that community participants receive will also help them prepare and conduct workshops themselves for local schools on the topics of conservation, healthcare, and the environment.